+Notice that the resulting algorithm is somewhat similar to the Kalman-Bucy filter, in that it avoids an explicit discrete-time measurement update.
+One could also interpret the SPF-GS as a Monte-Carlo and continuous-time version of the original Gaussian sum filter \citep{Sorenson1971,Alspach1972}, albeit modified to explore the Riemannian geometric structure of the probability space.
+However, in contrast to the Gaussian sum filter (and the particle filter), the structure of the SPF-GS removes the need to explicitly compute mixture weights: it relies on multiple independent (ergodic) Markov chains that start at the samples to produce equally weighted mixture components, each describing a local version of the underlying geometric structure of the posterior measure.

-Although the resulting Gaussian sum filter based on the stochastic particle flow appears to have features similar to the ones of the Gaussian sum particle filter \citep{Kotecha2003}, in reality these filters rely on distinct fundamental principles that render them to be very different.
-The fundamental principle of the Gaussian sum particle filter is using importance sampling to estimate the component moments of a mixture that approximates a target density; whereas the SPF-GS filter, in order to approximate the posterior density, propagates a mixture through multiple intermediate steps by exploring the local properties of a stochastic flow that transforms probability masses from the previous posterior to the current posterior probability space.
-In practice, the SPF-GS filter can be understood as a Monte-Carlo realisation of the continuous-time version of the original Gaussian sum filter \citep{Sorenson1971,Alspach1972}, by appropriately exploring the Riemannian geometric structure of the probability space.
-The SPF-GS is also very different from the one proposed by Terejanu \textit{et al.} \citep{Terejanu2008}, which is a Gaussian sum filter analogous to an extended Kalman-Bucy filter, but providing an optimal estimate of the predicted mixture weights based on an optimisation procedure.
+The SPF-GS has features that are apparently similar to those of the Gaussian sum particle filter \citep{Kotecha2003}, however, in reality, these filters rely on distinct fundamental principles that make them very different.
+The principle of the Gaussian sum particle filter is using importance sampling to estimate the moments of a mixture's components for approximating a target density.
+In contrast, the SPF-GS evolves a mixture through multiple intermediate steps by exploring the local properties of a stochastic flow in order to translate probability masses from the previous iteration to a mixture on the posterior probability space.
+The SPF-GS is also very different from that proposed by Terejanu~\textit{et al.} \citep{Terejanu2008}, which is a Gaussian sum filter analogous to an extended Kalman-Bucy filter, but providing an estimate of the predicted mixture weights based on an optimization procedure.